crystal-lang/rfcs/text/0011-extending-api-docs.md

 to know that method exists, and what parameters / types it has, without needing to refer to the source code.

-Another use case is for libraries such as [raylib.cr](https://github.com/sol-vin/raylib-cr), where developing a "Crystal" interface to them using classes and structs would be prohibitive, and currently requires diving into the source code in order to figure out what methods are available.
+Another use case is for libraries such as [raylib.cr](https://github.com/sol-vin/raylib-cr), where developing a "Crystal" interface to them using classes and structs would be prohibitive, and expose the lib bindings as part of the public API.
+It currently requires diving into the source code in order to figure out what methods are available.

 # Guide-level explanation